-U.K. Seeks Search Warrant On Cambridge Analytica; CEO Seen In Hidden Camera Report
+Cambridge Analytica CEO Suspended One Day After Release Of Hidden Camera Report

 Channel 4 says the recordings were made of meetings at London hotels between November 2017 and January 2018.
 They included Nix and two others speaking to an undercover reporter posing as a representative for a wealthy client trying to get candidates elected in Sri Lanka.

-Nix attempts to sell the company's potential services, including the deployment of political dirty tricks and "honey traps" to target opponents – including secretly filming politicians taking bribes or in the company of prostitutes.
+Nix attempts to sell the company's potential services, such as the deployment of "honey traps" to target opponents — including secretly filming politicians taking bribes or in the company of prostitutes.

 "We'll offer a large amount of money to the candidate, to finance his campaign in exchange for land for instance," Nix says on hidden camera.
-"We'll have the whole thing recorded, we'll blank out the face of our guy and we post it on the internet."
+"We'll have the whole thing recorded, we'll blank out the face of our guy and we post it on the Internet."

 He is heard saying that one strategy for compromising opponents is to "send some girls around to the candidate's house," adding that he prefers to use Ukrainian girls.
 They "are very beautiful, I find that works very well," he says.

-Two other individuals, the company's chief data officer, Alex Tayler and Mark Turnbull, the managing director of CA Political Global, also appear in the hidden-camera footage.
+Two other individuals also appear in the hidden-camera footage: the company's chief data officer — Tayler, who has been tapped as interim CEO — and Mark Turnbull, the managing director of CA Political Global.

-Nix advises the undercover reporter "I'm just giving you examples of what can be done, what has been done."
+Nix advises the undercover reporter that "I'm just giving you examples of what can be done, what has been done."

-Nix also says he is willing to help his "client" lie to the public.
+Nix also says in the footage that he is willing to help his "client" lie to the public.
 "It sounds a dreadful thing to say, but these are things that don't necessarily need to be true, as long as they're believed," he says and adds that "often we set up, if we are working, we can set up fake IDs and websites" posing as students or tourists.